-The first reports that two US National Guard soldiers, both from West Virginia, were shot at a subway station just a few blocks from the White House in Washington, DC, came shortly before 9 p.m.
+The first reports that two US National Guard soldiers, both from West Virginia, had been shot at a subway station just a few blocks from the White House in Washington, DC, came just before 9 p.m.
 Swedish time on Wednesday.
 The soldiers were on patrol.

-The White House and the airport closest to the city center, Ronald Reagan National Airport, are closed as a security measure.
+The White House and the airport closest to the city center, Ronald Reagan National Airport, were temporarily closed as a security measure.

 A suspected perpetrator, identified as a 29-year-old from Afghanistan, was quickly arrested at the scene.
 He also suffered gunshot wounds.
 His injuries are reported to be serious, but not life-threatening.
 The man previously served in Afghanistan's US-sponsored army for ten years, according to relatives and government sources.